libcsp/libcsp/doc/example.md

 server and receives a reply.
 The code can be compiled to an executable using `./examples/buildall.py`.

+The example servers bind to all CSP ports and pass default service requests to `csp_service_handler()`.
+This exposes CMP management operations, including PEEK and POKE.
+These examples demonstrate libcsp functionality; they are not hardened services intended for exposure to an untrusted network.
+See {ref}`cmp-peek-and-poke` for the security model and deployment requirements.

 The example supports these drivers and interfaces in CSP:

   - ZMQHUB: `-z <host name|ip>`